Grand National Betting Offers & Free Bets for 2018

-The final list of the Grand National Runners 2017 field will consist of a maximum of 40 horses but there were almost twice that number hoping to take their place left amongst the declared runners following the latest declaration stage.
+The final list of the Grand National 2018 field next year will consist of a maximum of 40 Grand National runners and riders but there will be almost twice that number hoping to take their place as the race approaches.

 Grand National Enhanced Odds

 Finding enhanced Grand National odds can be difficult.
 Most people like a bet on the Grand National and so enhanced odds offers can be hard to justify on such a busy day.

 Nevertheless you can find your own enhanced odds by looking for distinct Grand National offers such as the odds on an Irish-trained winner or the age of the winner.

 These Grand National bets, which group together a number of runners, often give punters an enhanced price greater than that which they would receive if backing all runners individually.

 Backing an Irish horse is always a popular bet.
 Rule The World won the 2016 Grand National for the Emerald Isle, while One For Arthur collected the half a million prize money last year – and backing all of their runners as a collective bet may not be the worst Grand National bet you could come up with.